-This statement has been reviewed and validated under AXA IM RI Governance process5, and validated by AXA IM Management Board and shared with the Executive Management of AXA IM Deutschland in June 2024.
-AXA IM RI Governance structure, as being the top-level ESG-related governance structure within AXA IM, is embedded within AXA IM Deutschland's strategy and local governance and applicable for all AXA IM Deutschland's in-scope business for this statement.
+This statement has been reviewed and validated under AXA IM RI Governance process5, and validated by AXA IM Management Board in June 2024.
+AXA IM RI Governance structure, as being the top-level ESG-related governance structure within AXA IM, is embedded within AXA IM Paris' strategy and applicable for all AXA IM Paris' in-scope business for this statement.